 5. Fast fashion’s environmental costs

 According to Marc Bain, in his article The dirty industry of fast fashion is causing an environmental emergency on QZ.com, the fashion industry is one of the largest users of water globally.
 It has been noted that producing one cotton shirt takes up to 2700 liters of water.
 I don’t believe what they say that there are limited resources in the world, based on my New Age Philosophy, but isn’t 2700 liters of water for just 1 cotton shirt (that might not be even used) just too much waste?
 Too much energy is also used when producing these clothes, and it contributes to climate change.
-Fast fashion is accountable to 8% of the world’s greenhouse gas emissions.
+Fast fashion is accountable for 8% of the world’s greenhouse gas emissions.

 Aside from all its resource problems, fast fashion is a heavy polluter.
 Since they produce cheap clothing, the raw materials should be the most inexpensive right?
 There are a lot of dangerous chemicals and dyes that are involved in creating such clothes, so what happens is they pollute our air and water.
 Many fishes in the sea die because of these pollutants.

 6. Fast fashion’s humanitarian costs